splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-edit.rst

 By default, the Helm chart for the Splunk Distribution of OpenTelemetry Collector deploys the Collector with predefined settings.
 All possible settings are documented in the values.yaml file.
 To modify the configuration, you either override existing settings or add new settings using YAML files or command-line arguments.

-:new-page:`Download the default values.yaml <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/helm-charts/splunk-otel-collector/values.yaml>` file and open it using your favorite code or text editor.
-Take a moment to scroll through the values.yaml file and examine its structure.
+Download the default :new-page:`values.yaml <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/helm-charts/splunk-otel-collector/values.yaml>` file from GitHub and save it in a directory you can refer to later on.
+Open the file using your favorite code or text editor.

-.. note:: As you'll create and edit Helm configurations during this tutorial, create a directory you can use to store the files and find them later on.
+Take a moment to read through the values.yaml file and examine its structure.
+Notice how each section configures the Collector for different targets, such as Splunk Observability Cloud and Splunk Cloud Platform.
+The comments in the file contain useful indications as to which values you can use and what's their effect.

 Configure the Splunk HEC endpoint and token
 ============================================

 The Splunk OpenTelemetry Collector for Kubernetes collects logs by default.
-To send the logs to Splunk Cloud Platform, you need to add the Splunk HEC endpoint and token to the configuration.
+To send the logs to Splunk Cloud Platform, you need to add the Splunk HTTP Event Collector (HEC) endpoint and token to the configuration.
 See :ref:`hec-endpoints`.

 1. Create a new YAML file.
 For example, hec.yaml.

 2. Open the hec.yaml file in a code or text editor.

-3. Paste the following snippet:
+3. Paste the following snippet into the file:

    .. code-block:: yaml